-The decision whether to stay at home with the kids, or be a working mother, is a raging debate in many circles.
-In fact, stumble in to many parent and child discussion forums and you’ll discover it is divisive as breast or bottle feeding, mushed up baby food or baby-led weaning, and attachment parenting versus cry-it-out.
+The decision whether to stay at home with the kids, or be a working parent, is a raging debate in many circles.
+In fact, stumble into many parent and child discussion forums and you’ll discover it is divisive as breast or bottle feeding, mushed up baby food or baby-led weaning, and attachment parenting versus cry-it-out.

 Despite us all having the same goals – to love and nurture our children to adulthood – we hold strong views.

 However, all that really matters is that you make the right decision for your particular circumstances and your family.
 Let’s look at what you need to consider, when deciding what is the right decision for you.